This Women’s History Month, we celebrate the women writers who influenced Jupiter Hammon!

 Prefixed to Mary Lloyd’s writings is an account of her life and character by Ebenezer Pemberton, Jr. In it, he describes his mother’s life-long devotion to scripture, her experience moving from populous Boston to remote Long Island, and her insistence that domestic servants (who were enslaved) observed the Sabbath—a time she used to instruct and educate those around her on religious subjects.
 Mary Lloyd was present in Jupiter Hammon’s life throughout his young adulthood and likely played an instrumental role in his education and religious upbringing.

-Through Mary’s son Ebenezer, Hammon was also connected to another prominent eighteenth-century female author: Phillis Wheatley Peters, the only other person to publish in North America while enslaved during the eighteenth century.
+Through Mary’s son Ebenezer, Hammon was also connected to another prominent eighteenth-century literary woman: Phillis Wheatley Peters, the only other person to publish in North America while enslaved during the eighteenth century.
 Ebenezer Pemberton, Jr. was a Congregationalist minister who supported famed evangelist George Whitefield (1714–1770).
 Pemberton delivered a sermon upon Whitefield’s death in 1770; appended to a printed version of the eulogy was Phillis Wheatley’s own poetic tribute to the evangelical preacher.

 Pemberton personally knew Wheatley.
 He was one of the eighteen influential Bostonians who verified the authorship of her poetry and whose attestation is included in the preface to Wheatley’s publication, Poems on Various Subjects, Religious and Moral (1773).
 The following year, Pemberton delivered a letter and a copy of the book to Obour Tanner, an enslaved woman and friend in Rhode Island, on Wheatley’s behalf.